leela-zero/leela-zero/README.md

 Theano also supports `device=cpu` option.

-*Note:* Current version does not support auto reloading the weight file, missing many other things and actually is an extremly ugly hack.
+*Note:* Current version does not support auto reloading the weight file.
-I simply don't have enough time :-(.

 # What